gomi42/ExifMetaData/Readme.md

 ### Internals
 #### Code Generator
 The code relies heavyly on automatic code generation to get the huge amount of tag IDs and enum types under control.
-The heard are the 2 files **AllTags.json** and **AllTypes.json**. **t4** templates could habe been one approach to transform both files into the 6 .cs files.
+The heart are the 2 files **AllTags.json** and **AllTypes.json**. **t4** templates could habe been one approach to transform both files into the 6 .cs files.
 It is still on my radar.
 But because of the somewhat cryptic t4 files, development (including debugging) of a stand-alone code generator app was way easier.

 #### How to Add an Enum
 Some enums are already implemented like **Orientation**.
 Steps to add an enum: